jn72994/BAD-OS/docs/information-architecture.md

 This ensures consistency, eliminates duplication, simplifies permissions, and preserves data integrity across the operating system.

+### Entity-Centered Architecture

+Every significant record, workflow, and relationship within BAD OS should be associated with one or more entities whenever appropriate.

+Entities provide the organizational context that connects information across modules, enabling a complete view of the enterprise without duplicating data.

 ---

 ## Module Design Framework